 Finding the right audience is important for every success of any email campaign.
 Even the best email campaigns might come to an end if they aren’t targeting the right people.

 By researching🔍 important information about your audience, you will be able to get to know them better, understand the group’s expectations, and offer them the information and promotions they want.
-You should also analyze your competitor, what works for them, the content they create and share, and so on.
+You should also analyze your competitor, what works for them, the piece of content they create and share, and so on.

 You can research in different ways, from different sources.